 Catalina Island takes a lifetime to reveal all that she has to offer.
 Some of her many charms include:

 Backside: Not yours, ours - or rather, the island's.
 Locals refer to the island's remote windward side as The Backside.
 With crashing waves, windswept promontories and a sense of isolation unparalleled in Southern California, The Backside offers a gift of nature that few take the time to experience.
 Hiking and mountain biking are one way to get there, but the Wildlands Express Shuttle offers another.

 Casino Building: If you had a hankerin' to dance with a one-armed bandit - forget about it.
 Avalon's Casino has no gambling, just a deserved reputation as one of the jewels in the crown of Southern California landmarks.
 Built in 1929 at a then astronomical cost of $2 million, the circular Moorish masterpiece is an Art Deco lover's delight.
-It hosts a movie theatre, an art gallery, a museum and frequent weddings and dances in the circular ballroom.
+It hosts a movie theatre, a museum and frequent weddings and dances in the circular ballroom.
 Walk in the footsteps of millions and take a stroll along Via Casino walkway to experience this architectural marvel.